zeniafragaki/PID-controller/README.md

 # PID Controller

-The **PID Controller** (Proportional-Integral-Derivative) is a fundamental control algorithm used to regulate systems based on the error signal.Algorithm was developed in MATLAB R2024b
+The **PID Controller** (Proportional-Integral-Derivative) is a fundamental control algorithm used to regulate systems based on the error signal.Algorithm was developed in MATLAB R2024b enviroment.

 The mathematical expression is: